bitnami/charts/bitnami/mariadb-galera/README.md

 In addition to these options, you can also set an external ConfigMap with all the initialization scripts.
 This is done by setting the `initdbScriptsConfigMap` parameter.
 Note that this will override the two previous options.

 The allowed extensions are `.sh`, `.sql` and `.sql.gz`.

-## Persistence

-The [Bitnami MariaDB Galera](https://github.com/bitnami/bitnami-docker-mariadb-galera) image stores the MariaDB data and configurations at the `/bitnami/mariadb` path of the container.

-The chart mounts a [Persistent Volume](kubernetes.io/docs/user-guide/persistent-volumes/) volume at this location.
-The volume is created using dynamic volume provisioning, by default.
-An existing PersistentVolumeClaim can be defined.

 ## Extra Init Containers